d-w-moore/irods-dev-orientation/git-usage.md

 echo 'main(){}' >> mainfn.c
 ```
-(Oh wait, we want to eventually sync this repo with one on [GitHub](http://github.com), with the same name, making it public!)
+(Oh wait, we want to eventually sync this repo with one by the same name on [GitHub](http://github.com) making it public!)
 Go to GitHub, create an account if you haven't already.
 Create a repo on GitHub, we'll assume the URL is something like:
   `http://github.com/<yourUserName>/myrepo`

 Among the steps below, the `commit` in particular demands we have a GitHub user name and e-mail set up.
 So set those up, either in this repo (in `./.git/config`) or using --global to put it in the config file for all repos you'll create on your machine (in `~/.gitconfig`):